Bread05/Epicgamergaminggamergame/README.md

 Do you think it could be a problem with my computer?

-Update = its still stuck on the loading screen. i tried uninstalling and reinstalling. =[[[[
+Update = its still stuck on the loading screen. i tried uninstalling and reinstalling. =[[[[ apparently it is an issue that alot of people have , it is "hanging" on the  SceneView.Repaint "waiting for unity's code in UnityEditor.Coremodule.dll to finish executing.